 - 68. Report exonerating candidate in certain cases of corrupt and illegal practice by agents - 69.
-Power of Election Judge to except innocent act from being illegal practice, etc. - 70.
+Power of Election Judge to except innocent act from being illegal practice, etc. - 69A.
+Authorised excuse for non-compliance with section 55A - 70.
 Authorised excuse for non-compliance with provisions as to return and declaration respecting election expenses